 The Monte Carlo Philharmonic Orchestra is grateful for the support of the Monaco Government, the Société des Bains de Mer, CMB Bank and the Friends of the Philharmonic Orchestra Association.

-Paolo Arrivabeni, Jean-Louis Grinda – With Erwin Schrott (Don Giovanni), Patrizia Ciofi (Donna Anna), Sonya Yoncheva (Donna Elvira)...
+Jean-Louis Grinda (stage director), Paolo Arrivabeni (conductor) – With Erwin Schrott (Don Giovanni), Patrizia Ciofi (Donna Anna), Sonya Yoncheva (Donna El...

 Bernice Coppieters (Juliet), Chris Roelandt (Romeo), Paola Cantalupo (Lady Capulet)... – Les Ballets de Monte-Carlo